ysyk2021/leading-with-purpose-and-passion-inspiring-others-to-reach-for-the-stars/src/chapter-2-2.md

-Chapter 1: Identifying Your Purpose and Passion: Techniques for Identifying Your Personal Purpose and Passion
+Techniques for Identifying Your Personal Purpose and Passion
 =============================================================================================================

 Identifying your personal purpose and passion is essential for purposeful and passionate leadership.
 By understanding what motivates you and aligning your values, interests, and skills with your leadership goals, you can create a sense of direction and focus for your leadership and inspire motivation and engagement among team members.
 In this chapter, we'll explore techniques for identifying your personal purpose and passion.